Local-global principles for multinorm tori over semi-global fields: Introduction

 \end{cor}

 As in \cite{mishra2021local}, we use the field patching methods developed by Harbater, Hartmann and Krashen (\cite{harbater2015local}).
 We now mention the plan of this article.
 In Section \ref{Prelims}, we mention basic facts and prove lemmas about $R$-equivalence for multinorm tori.
-In Section \ref{Semi-global fields and Patching}, we discuss the semi-global fields, their overfields and the graph associated to semi-global fields.
-We prove some results about tori over semi-global fields.
+In Section \ref{Semi-global fields and Patching}, we discuss the semi-global fields, their overfields and their models and their associated graph.
+We recall some theorems from \cite{harbater2015local} and \cite{colliot2020local} which will be used in the proofs.
 In Section \ref{Sha}, we study the relationship between the two obstructions, one coming from all discrete valuations and one coming from the field patching setup.
 We show that just as in the norm one tori case, our problem reduces to studying the obstructions coming from the patching set up.
-Finally, in the section \ref{LGP_1} and section \ref{LGP_2}, we the prove the local-global results as discussed above.
+Finally, in the Section \ref{LGP_1} and Section \ref{LGP_2}, we the prove the local-global results as discussed above.